GENERAL ELECTION (MIDTERM)

 NO. Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

 Students attending college in Michigan should visit the CAMPUS PROJECT for more information on registering to vote and voting in Michigan.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Michigan.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Michigan.

 Voters With Disabilities

 Voters with disabilities should go HERE for more info.